vmware-archive/arca-android/Arca-App/Arca-Fragments/README.md

 The Arca Fragments package manages an Arca Dispatcher object which lets you easily execute a Query, Update, Insert or Delete request.
 It also allows you to register an Arca Monitor to observe callbacks before and after each request is executed.

 The ArcaAdapterFragment has a convenience method that lets you execute Queries and automatically takes care of the the QueryResult by ripping out the cursor and swapping it in your adapter.
-It is recommend that you use the Arca Adapters package to take full adavantage of data bindings.

 ## Usage